Undergraduate Programs in

 World Class Language Solutions

-is the mean annual salary among recent graduates in this major their first year out of college.
+is the mean annual salary among recent graduates in the School of Humanities, Fine & Performing Arts their first year out of college.